libling/sbt-hackling/README.md

 ## Motivation

 * publishing simple libraries is unnecessarily hard in JVM land. why not just push to GitHub and be done with it?
-* even when code is source compatible with multiple Scala versions, need to crossbuild it for multiple scala versions
+* even when code is source compatible with multiple Scala versions, need to cross-build it for multiple scala versions
 * with scala.js and scala native, even more cross building is necessary
 * versioning is hacky. a git commit graph is closer to what's going on, a commit hash uniquely identifies a version and its history
-* take advantage of distributed VCS possibilities. cloning a repo mirrors all the versions so far, can be cashed.
+* take advantage of distributed VCS possibilities. cloning a repo mirrors all the versions so far, can be cached.
 Does not require single source of truth centralized infrastructure such as Maven Central.

 ## To use a libling